Malien/Malien/README.md

 ### I'm sociable animal 🐝
 I like hangin' 'round like minded people.
 Unfourtunately COVID wasn't great in that regard 😷.
 I need cooperation like air.
 Just put me in team environment to let me be happy.

+I play somewhat often 🎮.
+Hit me up if you are up to play something!

 Also I like snowboarding 🏂, but I has been a real while since I stepped onto the board

 ### How to reach me? 📞